-A tour down the Caves takes you along deep winding passages which extend over a quarter of a mile underground and lead past various small chambers to the Banqueting Hall, and then further down over the River Styx.
-According to mythology this River separated the living world from the Underworld.
-You finally reach the Inner Temple are are now some three hundred feet beneath St Lawrence's Church with its Golden Ball on the top of the hill.
+A tour down the Caves takes you long deep winding passages which extend over a quarter of a mile underground and lead past various small chambers to the Banqueting Hall, and then further down over the River Styx.
+According to mythology, this River separated the living world from the Underworld.
+You finally reach the Inner Temple are now some three hundred feet beneath St Lawrence's Church with its Golden Ball on the top of the hill.

 Don't forget to keep your eyes peeled for our resident ghosts, Sukie and Paul Whitehead.

 A stone pedestal, which still stands next to the aptly named “Pedestal roundabout’ just East of West Wycombe Village on the main road to High Wycombe, was erected in 1752, about the time the Caves were completed.
 It was built at a cost of £27 7s 8d.